unahouExosite/docs/portals/README.md

 `DELETE /api/portals/v1/portals/{portal-id}`

-delete a portal through portal ID.
+Delete a portal through portal ID.

+##### Permissions

+* User must have authenticated in the domain.

 ##### Request

-Request body is empty.
+* Request body is empty.
+* Requires authentication.

 ##### Response

-On success, response has HTTP status 200 and the deleting successful message.

-On failure, response has HTTP status of 400 or greater.
+* `200 OK`: one of the following:
+    * Returned if the portal is deleted successfully.
+    * Returned if failed to delete portal due to device under that portal is being used as a Clone for other devices.
+* `403 Forbidden`: Returned if the caller user is not authenticated.
+* `404 Not Found`: Returned if the portal id is invalid.

 ##### Example